Key facts

 Learn from highly experienced, passionate teachers who understand first-hand the importance of recognising all students as people first.
 You’ll discover how to foster well-balanced relationships in the classroom to ensure students build positive connections with their peers, in turn promoting an environment to thrive.

-To ensure you gain a holistic understanding of how students learn, you’ll also have the opportunity to study and collaborate with early childhood educators, as well as primary and secondary teachers.
+To ensure you gain a holistic understanding of how students learn, you will also have the opportunity to study and collaborate with early childhood educators, as well as primary and secondary teachers.

 You can choose to participate in Deakin’s Global Education Program and gain a broader perspective on teaching.
 Experience teaching in a remote community interstate or overseas and develop your skills in intercultural education while improving your resume.

-This, combined with an extensive 80-days of professional placement and your completion of a Teaching Performance Assessment (TPA), benchmarked against national standards of teaching performance, means you’ll be set for success in the classroom and beyond.
+This, combined with an extensive 80-days of professional placement and your completion of a Teaching Performance Assessment (TPA), benchmarked against national standards of teaching performance, means you will be set for success in the classroom and beyond.

 Read MoreCourse information